nitou-kanazawa/lib-unity-TinyRx/README.md

 # TinyRx

-A minimal implementation of Rx for Unity and .NET applications.
+A minimal implementation of Rx for Unity.

 ## Overview